knban/mib/README.md

 * Create a github application in your user settings page and take note of the keys
 * Create a `.env` file wherever you cloned the project and add the keys.
 Example provided below.
 * Tell supervisor or whatever you're using to run `server.js` with `node`
+* Copy the public/js/config.example.js to public/js/config.js and adjust the endpoint
 * Setup a reverse proxy, do SSL, whatever

 Example `.env` file: